ManojGowda27/Reddit_Data_Engineering_project/README.md

 * **Unit Tests:** Validates transformation logic (timestamps, type casting) to ensure data quality.
 * **Mocking:** Uses `unittest.mock` to simulate Reddit API responses, allowing the test suite to run in CI environments without internet access or API credentials.

+*Interested in the engineering decisions behind this project?
+Read the [Architecture Evolution Case Study](ARCHITECTURE_EVOLUTION.md) to see how I optimized for memory and distributed reliability*

 ## ⚙️ Setup & Installation

 ### 1. Environment Variables